 The remaining $2,000 went in three directions over the next ten days:

 American Rescue Plan Act signed into law.
 Third stimulus payment of $1,400 per eligible person authorized.
-IRS.gov
+IRS, according to irs.gov.gov

 IRS begins distributing third stimulus payments.
 Danielle’s payment does not arrive.
 IRS tool shows “not available.”